Josiah4191/portfolio-website/README.md

 - Uses **DOM manipulation** to create and manage dynamic content.
 - Employs **localStorage** for saving preferences.
 - Structured code with separate classes and modular design.
-- Accessibility considered with ARIA attributes for navigation.

 ## Purpose
 This project demonstrates: